leftvalue/ctos/README.md

 git push origin v0.1.0
 ```

-GitHub Actions then vendors the tokenizers, cross-compiles all six targets,
+GitHub Actions then vendors the tokenizers, cross-compiles all five targets,
 attaches the binaries to a GitHub Release, and builds & pushes the Docker image to
 `ghcr.io/leftvalue/ctos` (tagged with the version and `latest`). (`ci.yml` —
 fmt/clippy/test — runs on every push/PR; only `release.yml` needs a tag.)